idamezhim/traf/app/src/posts/small.md

 Tiny habits can compound into massive changes if you stay consistent.

-Desires that are too big can overwhelm you, and can seem out of reach.
+Desires that are too big can overwhelm you and seem out of reach.
 If you want to move them within reach, make them smaller.
 Much smaller.

 - Want to start saving money?
 Move $5 into your savings account.
 - Want to read more?
 Start with one page before bed.